BrandonSalimTheHuman/fibonacci-benchmark/README.md

 Based on the results I've gotten from the benchmark tests, the recursive code takes astronomically (> 200,000%) longer than the iterative code.

 Moreover, both codes take similar amounts of storage.

+Thus, from the results of my experiments, the iterative code is overall much more efficient than the recursive one.